osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 We will use the following terms throughout the document and our codebase:

-- `Tick` - a unit of account that has a 1:1 mapping with price
+- `Tick` - a unit that has a 1:1 mapping with price

 - `Bucket` - an area between two initialized ticks.